UniiiX/year-2/semester 2/Lab2/UsageTutorial.md

 Pretty much the same as inserting elements except for you don't need to pass the value into the method:
 `facade.remove(bst, 20);`
-If you pass into remove method a key that is absent in the tree AbsentKey exception will be thrown, that's why if you are not sure if a key is present in the tree or not better wrap call of remove in try-catch block:
+If you pass into remove method a key that is absent in the tree AbsentKey exception will be thrown, that's why if you are not sure if a key is present in the tree or not, better wrap call of remove in try-catch block:

     try
     {